autopi-io/documentation/docs/guides/create_service_workers.md

 5. **Order**: This is the order that the workers are going to be executed in.
 This is a more 'global' field, meaning that it will affect the execution of the rest of the workers in this service as well.
 The lowest ordered worker will execute first and then go up from there.

+6. **Transactional**: This option is useful if there are multiple workflows on the same worker.
+If one of the workflows fails, if transactional is enabled, then all the rest of the workflows won't be executed.
+On the other hand, if it isn't enabled, the rest of the workflows will still be executed.

 ### Workflows
 Now that we've gone through the basic options, let's take a look at the possibilities for workflows.
 Creating a workflow adds a new row on the table below.
 This is the basic representation of a workflow.
 The columns in the table are as follows: